A Birdseye View

 With a liquidation bankruptcy, the individual turns over the non-exempt assets to the trustee to be sold and used to pay off the debt.
 Examples of non-exempt assets might be luxury items such as a bass boat, a yacht, or a vacation home.

 If a person does not have any assets like that, then there is nothing to be sold.
 The debts may still be discharged.
 Whatever doesn’t get paid by the sale of non-exempt assets may get wiped out.

 With a reorganization bankruptcy, typically a person wants to refinance things like a mortgage on a house or they might want to refinance on a car.
 The payments may be spread out over a period of time.
 The debtor would pay for those important debts, and whatever they cannot afford may be wiped out.

 For a Chapter 13 bankruptcy, there are various ways where a person may reduce or find a way to afford the debts that are important.

 - A person may surrender unwanted items such as a broken-down car, and surrender them to the bank or car dealership, thereby relieving themselves of having to pay for those things.

 - A person may refinance something.
 Suppose you had a truck that you’ve been paying for years, but that note is really high because trucks are expensive.
 If you can spread that note out for up to a 5-year period, many times that can reduce the monthly payment for the truck.

 - A person may cram down the debt.
 In other words, pay for what the value is for the vehicle/collateral, not necessarily what you owe on the vehicle.

-We will discuss Chapter 7 and Chapter 13 bankruptcies more in depth in later posts.
-I hope this was a helpful first look into these kinds of bankruptcies.
+We will discuss Chapter 7 and Chapter 13 bankruptcies more in-depth in later posts.
+I hope this was a helpful first look at these kinds of bankruptcies.